Total Credits: .75 including .75 AOA Category 1-A Credit(s)

 The Montana Osteopathic Medical Association Education Planning Committee has no relevant financial relationships with any organization producing, marketing, reselling, or distributing health care goods or services consumed by, or used on, patients relative to the content of this presentation.

-Grievances shall be submitted in writing to the executive director or educational program chairperson.
+Grievances shall be submitted in writing to the MOMA Executive Director or educational program chairperson.
 All grievances will receive an initial response in writing within 30 days of receipt.
 The executive director will review all grievances and resolve if possible.
 If no resolution is possible, the executive director may pass the information on to the President of the Association for resolution.
 If the president is unable to resolve the grievance, he/she may then pass the grievance on to the executive committee of the board of trustees, and if no resolution can be made the grievance will then be presented to the full board of trustees.
 Further appeals shall be addressed to the Council on Continuing Medical Education of the AOA at 142 E. Ontario Street, Chicago, IL 60611-2864.

 |Health Maintenance in Women's Care Through the Lifespan (1.6 MB)||5 Pages||Available after Purchase|